aaronmqs/fem_final_project/README.md

 - [x] Part 5.3: Is [~, f2v, ~] = create_nodes_bndy_refdom_simp(ndim, porder); the same as msh.lfcnsp.f2v?
 (Same thing on Part 5.4)

       -- Yeah, they're exactly the same.

+- [x] Hollow cylinder: the cylinder gets too weird when applying a force.

+      -- It's a boundary condition!